 So you want to buy yourself a new drone, you’ve seen all those new drones for sale everywhere…you’ve seen that they are taking the world by storm and you want a piece of the fun for yourself.
 I don’t blame you!
 As a matter of fact, I salute you for this decision! 🙂 Owning and flying drones has been one of the most exciting things I’ve done for myself in the past few years.

-In addition, the content will be nicely divided into separate sections for your convenience, so you can quickly jump to the topic that interests you the most.
+In addition, the content below will be nicely divided into separate sections for your convenience, so you can quickly jump to the topic that interests you the most.

 What kind of drone are you looking for?